jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "No," Niccolo says.
 "The four smaller ones beyond it."

-They walk the Tuscan property line—which trees, what price, when to cut.
+They walk the Tuscan tree line and discuss which trees to sell, what price, when to cut them.

 The woodcutter pauses.
 "My son asks why we Italians are so weak now.
 The Spanish take what they want.
 The French march through whenever they please.
-His grandfather told him Italy was once the master of the world."
+The Germans threatend us when they want.
+His grandfather said Italians were once master of the world."

 Niccolo stops walking.
 "Your grandfather was right.
-The Romans ruled for centuries.
+Rome ruled for centuries.
 Do you know how?"

 The woodcutter shrugs.

-"Not through morality.
-Through understanding what actually works."
-Niccolo picks up a stick, draws a line in the dirt.
-"Calgacus, a chieftain in Caledonia, said of us: 'To ravage, to slaughter, to usurp under false titles, they call empire; and where they make a desert, they call it peace.'
-And yet for centuries, people *came* to be ruled by Rome.
-Why?"

-The woodcutter says nothing.

-"Because Rome understood power.
-Julius Caesar built a wooden bridge over the Rhine in ten days.
-He crossed it, marched his beautiful legions, then left, burning his wonder behind him.
-The bridge was theater.
-A demonstration.
-The Germans were dumbfounded by our technology.
-They used log boats to cross.
-And thought hammers and water wheels were magic.
-So confused and scared they left Rome alone for centuries; because of a few bridges."

-"My lumber order is for a bridgev in Certaldo.
-Funny, huh?
-Why were we cruel?"

-"When they raided us they'd die.
-Instead they traded and we had peace.
-We were *effective*.
-The desert became peace—Roman peace, which created prosperity, maintained by Roman swords and virtue."

-The woodcutter shifts.
-"What happened then?"

-"Weak children ate the glory of great Emperors.
-Commodus turned an empire of gold into one of rust.

-"I see.
-They had no faith in the..."

-"We can't live in their words.
-I'm telling you what *is*."
-Niccolo drops the stick.
-"Now we Italians read Aristotle and debate morality while foreigners occupy our cities.
-We have the *words* of the ancients but not their *methods*."
+"Not through goodness.
+Through knowing what works."
+Niccolo picks up a stick, scratches a line in the dirt.
+"Back then, the Germans lived in hurts and walked barefoot, used hollow logs to cross rivers and raid our rich cities.
+So, Caesar threw a bridge across the Rhine in ten days.
+Marched his legions over to show the Germans what Rome could build—then burned it behind him and left.
+They thought our hammers were sorcery.
+They left Rome alone for a generation.
+Over a bridge.
+Now they raid us with the tools we gave them."

+"My order's for a bridge at Certaldo."
+The woodcutter almost smiles.
+"Smaller than teh Rhine, I'd think."

+"Smaller.
+Same knowing."
+Niccolo gestures down the valley.
+"Rome held the world with it—roads, bridges, walls, the law that ran along them.
+All of it kept up.
+Repaired.
+Paid for in iron and work and virtue, year after year."

+"And now?"

+"Now the roads are still here.
+The Spanish march their armies down them.
+The French winter in our cities.
+We kept the stones and lost the men who knew how to lay and defend them."
+He drops the stick.
+"We read Aristotle and argue about virtue while foreigners hold the gates.
+We have the ancients' words.
+Not their methods."

 "So what do we need?"

 "New modes and orders.
-Not what philosophers say *should* work—what *actually* works.
-The effectual truth of the thing, not the imagination of it."
+Not what the philosophers say *should* work.
+What does.
+The effectual truth of the thing—not the dream of it.
+Let nature tell us where we are wrong."

 The woodcutter nods slowly.
-Then: "Weren't you a diplomat and exiled...and tortured?"
+Then: "Weren't you exiled?
+Tortured?"

-Niccolo deflates.
-His shoulders drop.
+Niccolo's shoulders drop.
+"Different times."

-"Those were different circumstances."

-"My cousin said six drops of the strappado."
+"My cousin said six drops on the rope."

-"*Four* drops.
-I was innocent."
+"*Four.* And I was innocent."
 His voice flattens.
-"They thought I conspired against Florence and the Medici."
+"They thought I plotted against the Medici."

-"But you wrote it all down?
-Books?"
+"But you wrote it down.
+Books."

 "I did."

+"People read them?"

 A pause.
-"Only a few read them."

-"Your kids?
-Family is important."

-"No, they are not interested.
-I read and write at night."
+"A few."

+"Your sons?"

+"Not interested in my ideas."
+He says it evenly.
+"I write at night."

-The woodcutter shrugs.
-"Well.
-All these new books being printed—who can read it all?
-My cousin says there are more books in Florence now than anyone could finish in a lifetime.
-What's the point of all those new words anyway?
-Let the stars be the stars and the princes be the princes."
+The woodcutter hefts his axe.
+"All these printed books now.
+My cousin says there are more in Florence than a man could read in three lifetimes.
+What's the point of more words?
+Let the stars be stars.
+Let the princes be princes."
+He turns toward the big oak again.
+"Can I not have that one, it's not sacred, is it?"

-Niccolo stares at the sky for several long moments.
+"No." Niccolo watches him go.
+"I'll give it to you."

+The woodcutter walks to the tree.

-"Being at the bottom makes it easier to see what's going on at the top.
+Niccolo stays where he is, talking half to the man's back.
+"Being at the bottom makes it easier to see the top.
 I've served princes.
-I've been tortured by them.
-I've studied their rise and fall.
-I read the ancients.
-They speak to me.
-The view from down here is clarifying."

-The woodcutter is back at the big tree.
-"I understand what you mean.
-Roman bridges bring prace...Can I have the big tree?
-It's not sacred, is it?"

-"Yes.
-Take that too."
+Been broken by them.
+Read the ancients until they answered."
+The axe rises.
+"Someone will need this.
+Maybe not yet."

+The blade strikes down into the strong Italian oak tree.

+"They'll need that for bigger shelves," Niccolo says and then smiles.
+"We've barely begun to wise up."

 ---

-Printers set typeface.
-They load paper.
-The machine presses type to paper.
-Page after page is printed.
-Many books are bound.
+Printers set the type.
+Paper loads.
+The press comes down—once, a page.
+Again, a page.
+Again.
+The sheets stack.
+The books are bound, a hundred the same, then a hundred more.

-A bookstore on a cobblestone street has a sign:
+A shop on a cobbled street sets one in the window.

-"Read the Effectual Truth in The Prince by Niccolo Machiavelli."
+*The Prince.
+Niccolo Machiavelli.*

+*On the Revolutions of the Heavenly Spheres.
+Nicolaus Copernicus.*

+*Dialogue Concerning the Two Chief World Systems.
+Galileo Galilei.*

+*The New Organon.
+Francis Bacon.*

 Three people enter.